faskai/amethyst/README.md

 ### Who is Amethyst For
 Amethyst is for 2 user groups:
 * **Consumers** – Amethyst Casual Language (ACL) is free-flowing chat with no grammar rules or syntax.
-It's meant for non-tech casual users to easily build powerful AI agents and apps to automate homes, tasks, etc. They will get a simple GUI editor that works on all devices.
+It's meant for non-tech casual users to easily build powerful AI agents and apps to automate homes, tasks, etc. You'll use a simple editor app that works on all devices.
 * **Developers** – Amethyst Formal Language (AFL) is structured, precise and scalable, but still is dead-simple and reads like natural English.
 It's meant for non-tech enterprise users.
-They will get an IDE and tools for managing Amethyst applications globally at scale.
+You can use an IDE and tools for managing Amethyst applications globally at scale.

 Both ACL and AFL supports debugging with breakpoints, uses abstractions and composability.
 The IDE will convert ACL to AFL.